frankframework/frank-manual/src/Frank2Parameters/aboutParameters.md

 First, the SQL query reads `INSERT INTO WithTimestamp VALUES(?)`.
 The parameter is of type `XMLDATETIME` and its value is `2022-09-14T15:00:00`.
 In file [configurations/Parameters/DatabaseChangelog.xml](/configurations/Parameters/DatabaseChangelog.xml) the manipulated database table is created (H2 database).
 The table being inserted has one column of data type `TIMESTAMP`.

 Second, a `CompareIntegerPipe` is executed.
 It compares the values of parameters `operand1` and `operand2`.
-These parameters are considered as integers even though they do not have a `type` attribute`.
+These parameters are considered as integers even though they do not have a `type` attribute.

 Third, the XSLT stylesheet [configurations/Parameters/template.xsl](/configurations/Parameters/template.xsl) is executed.
 It takes three parameters and includes their values in its output.
 The values are included using `<xsl:copy-of>`.
 In the configuration, each parameter is given the value `<xmlRoot>This is the value</xmlRoot>`, the contents of file [configurations/Parameters/fileXmlParameter.xml](/configurations/Parameters/fileXmlParameter.xml).
 They are passed with different `type` attributes however, namely `STRING`, `XML` and `DOMDOC`.
 The result is as follows: